ChristofSchwarz/qs-OEM-tricks/LoginAs/readme.md

 Express Server.
 After a few seconds you can login as the given user.

 This requires no password and uses the local certificates for login.
 Consider this as a high previlege and use with caution.

+Launch from an elevated Powershell script (with Admin rights) .\loginas.ps1